binaryberry/CV/README.md

 | A world map displaying the historical events that happened on a specific date.
 The date can be changed using a slider, and each event is represented by a marker on the map with a pop up that provides more information| A Sinatra website allowing users to store links to their favorite websites, built during week 5 at Makers Academy.
 Taught me to use databases and user sessions.| A model of the 'Boris Bikes' bike hire scheme in London, built during week 2 and 3 at Makers Academy, my first introduction to OOD and SOLID principles.|

+A more complete list of my projects is available [here].

 ####*Skills*

 - Primary language